mundekaralgorisys123/dev-labs/Ajay-Patil/ImageSearch_Gen/Readme.md

-# Image Search Processing and Resume Management System
+# Image Processing and Resume Management System

 ## Overview
 This project implements the following functionalities: